 The [Create New Analysis] wizard opens.

-In the filter field, start typing Basic Column Analysis, select Basic Column Analysis and then click Next.
+In the filter field, start typing column set analysis, select Column Set Analysis from the list and click Next.

 Avoid using special characters in the item names including:

 "~", "!", "`", "#", "^", "&", "*", "\\", "/", "?", ":", ";", "\"", ".", "(", ")", "'", "¥", "'", """, "«", "»", "<", ">".

 These characters are all replaced with "_" in the file system and you may end up creating duplicate items.

 Set column analysis metadata (purpose, description and author name) in the corresponding fields and click Next to proceed to the next step.